bit2shift/BigReactors-Controller/README.md

 When triggered, the turbine inductor is disengaged and all control rod levels are set to 100%.
 This reset procedure also occurs when the script begins execution.

 As a precaution, the max flow rate on the turbine should be set to less than 1000 mB/t.
+Manual refuelling during active operation is discouraged.